accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/alternative-textuelle-image.md

 Note 3: for image links, the alternative text must allow the function and destination of the link to be understood; this is covered in the links theme.

-Note 4: for vector images (tag `<svg>`) the text alternative could also be present in a tag `<title>` or in a tag `<text>` whether or not the latter tag is visible, even if this is not the role assigned to this element in SVG.
+Note 4: for vector images (`<svg>` tag) the text alternative could also be present in a tag `<title>` or in a `<text>` tag whether or not the latter tag is visible, even if this is not the role assigned to this element in SVG.

 Note 5: As the use of the `alt` attribute is the only technique fully supported by technical aids, it is recommended that this solution be preferred when implementing an alternative to a `<img>`, `<area>` and `<input type="image">` tag.

-Note 6: although the `title` attribute is considered to be a possible text alternative (image), its use can cause problems, in particular because an image with an absent or empty `alt` attribute is considered to be an image with a `role="presentation"` by WAI-ARIA: &lt;https://www.w3.org/TR/html-aam-1.0/#details-id-54&gt;.
+Note 6: although the `title` attribute is considered to be a possible text alternative (image), its use can cause problems, in particular because an image with an absent or empty `alt` attribute is considered to be an image with a `role="presentation"` by WAI-ARIA: <a href="https://www.w3.org/TR/html-aam-1.0/#details-id-54">https://www.w3.org/TR/html-aam-1.0/#details-id-54</a>.
 It is important to ensure that the technical aids present in the selected test environment correctly render the alternative proposed by the `title` attribute.